 What we don't do:

-- We don't sell your data.
+- We don't sell your contact details or use them for anyone else's marketing.

 - We don't share your phone or email with traders before they accept the job.